MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/link-your-environment.md

 You've now linked your Finance and Operations app to the Dataverse environment.

 > [!NOTE]
-> If you don't see your table maps, or if you see a blank page, be sure to **Apply** the Dual-write application orchestration solution that you installed as part of the system requirements and prerequisities.
+> If you don't see your table maps, or if you see a blank page, be sure to **Apply** the Dual-write application orchestration solution that you installed as part of the system requirements and prerequisites.

 7. Apply the dual-write application orchestration solution.